SartazAnsari/hotel-booking-analysis/README.md

 # Hotel Booking Analysis

 ## Overview
 This project conducts an analysis of a hotel booking dataset obtained from Kaggle.
 The dataset used can be found [here](https://www.kaggle.com/datasets/mojtaba142/hotel-booking).
-It covers various aspects of data manipulation, cleaning, exploration, and visualization to derive insights about roller coasters.
+It covers various aspects of data manipulation, cleaning, exploration, and visualization to derive insights.

 ## Environment Setup